bishtanuj/Machine_Learning_Algorithms/CONTRIBUTING.md

 Follow the contribution guildelines to contribute in this repository.

 - Take a look at exisiting [issues](https://github.com/bishtanuj/dataStructure/issues) or [create a new issue](https://github.com/bishtanuj/dataStructure/issues/new/choose)!
+- [Fork the repository](https://github.com/bishtanuj/dataStructure/fork).
+Then, create a branch for any issue that you are working on .
+Finally, commit your work.